CIWT Names 2020 Civilians of the Year

+PENSACOLA, Fla. -- The Center for Information Warfare Training (CIWT) announced their 2020 Civilians of the Year (COY), March 5.

-200308-N-N0484-0002 VIRGINIA BEACH, Va.
-(March 8, 2021) Kismet Clark, a course supervisor and instructor at Information Warfare Training Command Virginia Beach, was selected as the CIWT domain 2020 Civilian Instructor of the Year (U.S. Navy photo)
+CIWT selected Steven Kase, facilities director at Information Warfare Training Command (IWTC) San Diego, as mid-grade COY; Glenn Sircy, public affairs officer at CIWT, as senior-grade COY; and Kismet Clark, course supervisor and instructor at Information Warfare Training Command Virginia Beach, as Civilian Instructor of the Year.

+“I am reminded every day about the great civilian and military team we have working throughout the CIWT domain.
+It is comprised of incredibly talented and professional people, and I’m truly grateful of how our Navy civilians skillfully perform their vital roles in the execution of our training mission and in the IW warfighting capabilities we provide for the Navy and the nation," said CIWT's Executive Director Jim Hagy.
+"I greatly appreciate their dedication and service to not only this command, but this great nation."

+As facilities director at IWTC San Diego, Kase’s efforts and performance were directly unquestionably above and beyond what could be expected from mere mortal facilities personnel.
+He uniquely supported four geographically separated facilities and touched every course taught within them.
+Most importantly, he performed his job exceedingly well largely by himself and with few internal resources.

 |Date Taken: